 An accurate U2H requires:

-If a market is thinly traded or if there is a varied mixture of 1, 2 and 3 bedroom apartments or houses on acreage mixed with houses on small blocks, then the U2H figure can become inaccurate.
-Check the nature of typical properties of each type closely on real estate portals to be sure.
+If a market is thinly traded or if there is a varied mixture of 1, 2 and 3 bedroom apartments or houses on acreage mixed with houses on small blocks, good streets and bad streets, with or without views, then the U2H figure can become inaccurate.
+It is rare for a market to have tremendous consistency in features and aspects for all houses and units.
+Check the nature of properties of each type closely on real estate listing websites to see gauge the degree of uniformity.

 Some alternative sources for this kind of data include: